 = P11 seller transaction fee

 All orders are covered by the Seller Transaction Fee.
-However, there are some exceptions:
+However, there are some exceptions.
+These include the following:

 Does it cover taxes?